sbond75/backupMyIPhone/README.md

 Besides using one computer connected to an iOS device to perform a backup, there is another way to run these backup tools.
 This method uses a "client" computer which connects to a "server" computer.
 The iOS device is connected to the "client", and the client performs the backup but transfers the backed-up files to the server via FTP (vsftpd).
 To use this mode, perform the following steps:

-1. Make a user just for the backup server in the `iosbackup` group:
+1. On the client, make a user just for the backup server in the `iosbackup` group:
    1. `sudo useradd iosbackup_server`
+   2. `sudo groupadd iosbackup` to make the `iosbackup` group
-   2. `sudo usermod -a -G iosbackup iosbackup_server`
+   3. `sudo usermod -a -G iosbackup iosbackup_server`
 2. Perform the steps inside the comments of `ibackupClient.sh` on the client computer (tested on Raspberry Pi)
 3. Perform the steps inside the comments of `ibackupServer.sh` on the server computer (tested on NixOS)
+4. Run `sudo apt install bindfs` on the client
-4. In a similar method to the description of `/etc/sudoers` under the [Demo](##Demo) section above, add a line like the below (evaluate the code block below with bash first to process the echo commands, then put the output into sudoers) to your system's sudoers for each FTP user added to `config.sh` (users ending in `_ftp`; see `template/config.sh` for more info on the `config.sh` file if needed):
+5. On the client, in a similar method to the description of `/etc/sudoers` under the [Demo](##Demo) section above, add a line like the below (evaluate the code block below with bash first to process the echo commands, then put the output into sudoers) to your system's sudoers for each FTP user added to `config.sh` (users ending in `_ftp`; see `template/config.sh` for more info on the `config.sh` file if needed):
 ```
 username=userNameHere # Put your username here (without `_ftp`)